 It all boils down to China tightening its grip on information coming into and out of the country.

 If you’re one of those people who isn’t quite sure what a VPN is, you should start by watching this introduction to a VPN video.

 In short, a VPN (short for “Virtual Private Network”) is a way to encrypt the data that gets sent and received on the internet from your device, including computers, tablets and phones.
 In addition to encrypting your data to keep it safe, a VPN is also used to access geo-restricted content such as watching Netflix in China or Hulu.

 With all this speculation about China blocking VPNs, the next logical question is whether or not a VPN is legal to use.
 That’s a very good question, and one that I’ve already answered in depth here.

 Conclusion | Do VPNs Still Work in China?

 The answer is a simple yes, and I will continue to keep this article updated each month throughout this year with any news.
 So far, it seems that all personal VPNs have been unaffected, but it’s still important that you choose a reliable VPN that has a history of playing the cat-and-mouse game with China.

-As I mentioned earlier, many people in China use ExpressVPN and I can vouch for how well it has worked for me here in China.
+As I mentioned earlier, many people in China use ExpressVPN (and if you use this link, which is an affiliate link, they’ll give you 3 months free with any annual plan).
+I can vouch for how well ExpressVPN has worked for me here in China.
 Give them a try and if it doesn’t work for you, they offer a 30-day money back guarantee.

 Will you be traveling or moving out to China soon?
 Aside from VPNs, what other concerns do you have?
 Leave a comment below!